wp-plugins/responsive-contact-form/readme.txt

 = 1.4 =
 * Added message from user in database and displayed in admin.

+= 1.5 =
+* Added Language translations for English(default),German,Italian,Chinese,Turkish,Spanish have been updated in the back-end and front-end of the site.

 == Upgrade Notice ==
 * Upgrade Notice Notification
 * Fixed issue of deleting record and on uninstallallation deletion of all fields data and table.
 * Fixed the issue of textarea focus in the middle.
 * Added message from user in database and displayed in admin.
-* Compatible in wordpress 3.7.1
+* Compatible in wordpress 3.8
+* Backup languages folder.